Woman smiling with medium length brown, wavy hair, blue eyes, and a dark blue shirt

 Education & Selected Experience

-• Director of the Accessibility Resources office at the Academy of Art University
+• Director of Accessibility Resources at the Academy of Art University

 • Teacher and director for a K-8 non-public school within a group home